jay-joshy/allergyguide/OIT_CALCULATOR_COMPLETE_SPEC.md

   - Provide a function mgPer100ToMgPerUnit(uiValue, unit) to convert UI entries (g protein per 100 (g or ml) to canonical mg/unit.
 - Precision: Use Decimal for all arithmetic; format only for display/export.
 - Serialization: Store Decimal fields as strings in JSON state for protocols and rehydrate on load.
-- Red/yellow warnings are non-blocking
+- BOTH red and yellow warnings are non-blocking
 - When toggling a food’s form (SOLID ⇄ LIQUID), convert amounts assuming 1 g ≈ 1 ml and recompute water for mixes.

 ## 6. Core Algorithms